status-im/nim-metrics/README.md

   setSystemMetricsUpdateInterval(initDuration(seconds = 2))
 ```

-You can also disable this automated piggy-backing on user-defined metric value
-changes, if you need more regularity, and take charge of updating system
-metrics yourself.
+In performance-sensitive applications, it is recommended that you disable the
+piggy-backing and update system metrics manually:

 ```nim
 # disable automatic updates